RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 # Assembly (or compiled C) Program Usage

+The `MEEK I,J` and `MOKE I` keywords can be used to hand edit assembly programs, where `I` is the address of interest as a signed integer, and `J` is the number of 16 Byte blocks to display. `MOKE` Byte entry can be exited with `CTRL C` or just carriage return.
+For hand assembly programs the user program address needs to be manually entered into the `USRLOC` address `0x8204` using `DOKE`.
+Address entry can also be converted from HEX to signed integer using the `&` HEX prefix, i.e. in `MOKE &9000` `&9000` is converted to `−28672`.

+## Using `HLOAD` for uploading compiled and assembled programs.

 1. Select the preferred origin `.ORG` for your arbitrary program, and assemble a HEX file using your preferred assembler, or compile a C program using z88dk.
 For the RC2014 32kB suitable origins commence from `0x8400`, and the default origin for z88dk RC2014 is `0x9000`.

 2. At the Basic interpreter type `HLOAD`, then the command will initiate and look for your program's Intel HEX formatted information on the serial interface.